-- Net profit return for the quarter was 12.7%, higher than the corresponding period last year (11.6%) and than all of 2016 (10.2%). - Credit quality benchmarks show low credit losses and indicate a high-quality credit portfolio. - The leverage ratio increased in the most recent quarter to 5.42%.
+- Net profit return for the quarter was 10.4%, higher than the corresponding period last year and than all of 2016. - Credit quality benchmarks for the period show low credit losses and a high-quality credit portfolio.

 Items of profit and loss, balance sheet items and various financial ratios are analyzed in detail in the Report of the Board of Directors and Management, in chapter "Explanation and analysis of results and business standing" and in chapter "Risks overview", as the case may be.